smit-luvani/tech-blog-newsletter/README.md

     $ npm start
     ```

+- Step 3: To Test
+    - Create environment file in root of the project (e.g. ./)
+    - File name must `.env`.
+It will be used for testing.

 ## Services
 There are some pre-configured services (`/src/services`) in this template.
 You can use them as per your requirement.
 You might need to set the environment variable and configuration for the services.
 For that, you can refer to the environment file (`.env.example`) and the `/src/config`.